 - Iliac crest: It can be felt as a curved bony ridge in a groove at the lower limit/margin of the waistline.
 The maximum point of iliac crest corresponds to the interval between the spines of L3 and L4 vertebrae.

-- Nelaton’s line (Shape 24.2): It’s the line joining the anterior superior iliac spine and the most notable point of ischial tuberosity.
+- Nelaton’s line: It’s the line joining the anterior superior iliac spine and the most notable point of ischial tuberosity.
 It crosses the tip of greater trochanter.

-- Bryant’s triangle (Shape 24.3): With the patient in supine position, first draw a vertical line passing downwards from the anterior superior iliac spine (ASIS) and now draw a line going from ASIS to the tip of greater trochanter (spinotrochanteric line).
+- Bryant’s triangle: With the patient in supine position, first draw a vertical line passing downwards from the anterior superior iliac spine (ASIS) and now draw a line going from ASIS to the tip of greater trochanter (spinotrochanteric line).
 Lastly draw a horizontal line from the tip of greater trochanter to the very first line.
 The triangle so created is referred to as Bryant’s triangle.

 The superficial fascia in the gluteal region is thick and includes considerable subcutaneous fat especially in adult females, that is responsible for a characteristic round contour of the buttock in them.

-- Upper anterior quadrant is provided by the:
+- Upper anterior quadrant is supplied by the:

 1. lateral cutaneous branch of subcostal nerve (T12), and